laitr01/trending-movie-app/README.md

 ## Setup

 - Clone and import the project in Android Studio
-- Edit the file local.properties and add the line: tmdb_api_key="YOUR_KEY"
+- Edit the file local.properties and add the line: api_key="YOUR_KEY"
 - Connect your Android phone or use the emulator to start the application